Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

 ### Loading hubs from multiple sources

-In some cases, we may need to load hubs from multiple sources, instead of a single source as we have seen so far.
+In some cases, we may need to load Hubs from multiple sources, instead of a single source as we have seen so far.
-This may be because we have multiple source staging tables, each of which contains a natural key for the hub.
+This may be because we have multiple source staging tables, each of which contains a natural key for the Hub.
 This would require multiple feeds into one table: dbt prefers one feed, so we perform a union operation on the separate sources together and load them as one.

 The data can and should be combined because these records have a truly identical key (same business meaning).
-The hub macro will perform a union operation to combine the tables using that key, and create a hub containing a complete record set.
+The `hub` macro will perform a union operation to combine the tables using that key, and create a Hub containing a complete record set.

-The metadata needed to create a multi-source hub is identical to a single-source hub, we just provide a list of sources (usually multiple [staging areas](tut_staging.md)) rather than a single source, and the [hub](../macros.md#hub) macro will handle the rest:
+The metadata needed to create a multi-source Hub is identical to a single-source Hub, we just provide a list of sources (usually multiple [staging areas](tut_staging.md)) rather than a single source, and the [hub](../macros.md#hub) macro will handle the rest: